FoxyCart/foxyshop/readme.txt

 == Upgrade Notice ==

 = 4.7 =
 FoxyShop Image Upload Updates.
-NOTE: If you are currently using the product variation image upload feature for your cart, please read our upgrade notes before updating
+NOTE: If you are currently using the product variation image upload feature for your cart (or a front-end datepicker), please read our upgrade notes before updating.